-Question Number Answer Mark 3(c)(ii) Candidate identifies any other aspect of the CVB (1) • Empowerment • Respecting individual rights • Respecting diversity • Effective communication • Protection Candidate is able to explain the importance of the aspect identified.
-At the top end of the marks, is able to link it to the provision of effective care.
-For example: Effective communication (1); ensures that both the therapist and the client understand each other (2); enables the therapist to gain the information needed to determine the best treatment (3); Helps form trust between the client and the therapist (4); This may result in more effective treatment for the client (5); chefit (5), 5 marks
+Question Number Answer Mark 3(c)(ii) Candidate identifies any other aspect of the CVB • Empowerment • Respecting individual rights • Respecting diversity • Effective communication • Protection Candidate is able to explain the importance of the aspect identified.
+At the top end, candidate is able to link it to the provision of effective care.
+For example: • Effective communication (mark 1) • ensures that both the therapist and the client understand each other (mark 2) • enables the therapist to gain the information needed to determine the best treatment (mark 3) • Helps form trust between the client and the therapist (mark 4) • This may result in more effective treatment for the client (mark 5) 5 marks

-Question Number Answer Mark 3(d) Level 1 response (1 - 3 marks) Candidate identifies some advantages or disadvantages of Family Therapy but these are not linked to the case study.
+Question Number Answer Mark Level 1 : 1 - 3 marks Candidate identifies some advantages or disadvantages of Family Therapy but these are not linked to the case study.
 Family Therapy allows the whole family to be involved Family Therapy takes a lot of time to be effective.
-Level 2 response (4- 7 marks) Candidate can identify some advantages and disadvantages of Family Therapy.
+Level 2 : 4- 7 marks Candidate can identify some advantages and disadvantages of Family Therapy.
 At the higher end of the mark band candidate makes some links to the case study/behavioural example.
 Credit should be given to candidates who make good links but who my not fully consider the advantages and disadvantages.
-Level 3 response (8 - 10 marks) Advantages and disadvantages of approach discussed in some detail and these are clearly linked to the case study.
+Level 3 : 8 - 10 marks Advantages and disadvantages of approach discussed in some detail and these are clearly linked to the case study.
 At the top end candidates need to come to a conclusion, weighing up the arguments presented.
 For example: Advantages Family Therapy could address any problems Sally has in her relationship with Sam Everyone in the family could be involved.
 It could lead to a new and supportive relationship between Sally and her partner Would help Sally and her partner work together with William which may improve the relationship between the three.
 Disadvantages Family Therapy may take control away from Sally and Sam Sally and Sam will need an 'expert' to help them There may be difficulties in accessing appointments - waiting lists, travel problems, work commitments May be labelled as a 'problem' family.
-10 marks Total 30 mai al 30 marks Total for paper: 90 marks er: 90 marks
+10 marks Tot al 30 marks Total for pape r: 90 marks